CompilerFrontiers/CompilerFrontiers.github.io/pages/2024/call_for_papers.md

 ## Submission Guidelines

+This year, we are accepting two types of submissions: Full Papers and Extended Abstracts.

+**Full Papers:**
+Authors are encouraged to submit full papers of up to 6 pages, <u>excluding</u>
+references, describing novel work.

+**Extended Abstracts:**
-Authors are encouraged to submit papers of up to 6 pages, excluding references, describing novel work.
-Authors are welcome to make submissions describing early-stage, in-progress, and/or exploratory work in order to elicit feedback, discover collaboration opportunities, and spark discussion.
-Accepted papers will be published in the workshop section of the Computing Frontiers proceedings.
+Authors are welcome to submit short papers describing early-stage, in-progress, and/or exploratory work to elicit feedback, discover collaboration opportunities, and spark discussion.
+Extended abstracts should be up to 2 pages,
+<u>including</u> references.
+Please, during submission, prefix your title with
+the string "EA:" to indicate that you are submitting an extended abstract.

+**Important**: All accepted papers will be published in the workshop section of the Computing Frontiers proceedings.

 All paper submissions must adhere to the official
 [ACM conference format](http://www.acm.org/publications/article-templates/proceedings-template.html).